 Tax Consequences of Converting Between a C and an S Corporation

 All S corporations must begin as C corporations, at least briefly, but if the corporation operated as a C corporation, there may be tax consequences on converting to an S corporation.
 Because a C corporation is a separate taxable entity, and the S corporation is a pass-through entity, the C corporation may have certain gains or income for which taxes must be paid after changing to a pass-through entity.
 The 3 types of income that may have to be recognized upon conversion are built-in gains, corporate income, and LIFO recapture.

-- A built-in gains tax of 35% must be paid on the appreciation of property that was held by the C corporation, but only if the property was disposed of within 10 years after electing the S corporation status, or for 2013 only, 5 years after the election.
+- A built-in gains tax of 35% must be paid on the appreciation of property held by the C corporation, but only if the property was disposed of within 10 years after electing the S corporation status.

 - If the C corporation used the LIFO inventory method, then taxes must be paid on the income adjustment in equal installments over a 4-year period, with 1/4 of the payment due on the final return of the C corporation and the remaining 3 quarter payments due on the 1st 3 years of the S corporation's tax returns.